-If you would like to submit a waiver for the Student Health Insurance, please click here Health Insurance Waiver page.
+If you would like to submit a petition to waive the Student Health Insurance, please click here Health Insurance Waiver\Petition page.

 Health Services Fee:

 Why is there a Health Services Fee on the tuition bill?

 The Health Services Fee is a mandatory fee for all full-time students.
 The fee ensures that services listed below are available to students regardless of their health insurance coverage.
 This Health Services fee cannot be waived.